1. Home

 Papua New Guinea Landslide Disaster

-Hundreds are feared dead and thousands displaced after a devastating landslide struck a remote village in Papua New Guinea.
+Hundreds were killed and thousands displaced after a devastating landslide struck a remote village in Papua New Guinea.

 Impacts of the landslide in PNG (1)